fbpx

 Given its witchy history, it’s no surprise that Salem, Massachusetts also comes alive with haunting surprises as fall winds down, and the 1692 Salem Witchcraft Walk tour is the perfect way to learn the stories of the accused while visiting actual sights, such as the Old Burial Ground Cemetery.
 A separate candlelit walking tour of the streets still lined with vintage buildings is the perfect way to cap off your day.

-Fall Fun on the Coast
+Fall Fun on the New England Coast

 Whale watching off the coast of Cape Cod is a perfect New England Fall activity as sightings are plentiful.